 On July 22, 2020, the Company filed a complaint in the San Diego Superior Court for declaratory relief to confirm the rescission of Mona Jr.'s employment agreement, which terminated certain severance and other post-termination compensation and benefits, as well as to recover amounts owed to the Company by Mona Jr. in connection with his purchase of a personal seat license ("PSL") for the Raiders Stadium and certain advance payments made on Mona Jr.'s behalf.
 The case was moved to an arbitration before the American Arbitration Association pursuant to the arbitration agreement in Mona Jr.'s employment agreement.
 Mona Jr. is seeking to obtain the terminated severance and other post-termination compensation and benefits under his employment agreement and reimbursement of legal fees associated with this action.
-On April 27, 2022, the arbitrator issued a final ruling awarding the Company amounts owed by Mona Jr. related to his purchase of the PSL and other advance payments made on Mona Jr.'s behalf for a total of \$0.3 million, including prejudgment interest.
-The arbitrator also awarded Mona Jr. termination severance and other post-termination compensation and benefits under his employment agreement for a total of \$0.6 million, including prejudgment interest.
-The net amount due to Mona Jr. of \$0.3 million was paid to Mona Jr., net of applicable payroll taxes during the three months ended June 30, 2022.
+On April 27, 2022, the arbitrator issued a final ruling awarding the Company amounts owed by Mona Jr. related to his purchase of the PSL and other post-termination compensation and benefits under his employment interest.
+The arbitrator also awarded Mona Jr. termination severance and other post-termination compensation and benefits under his employment interest.
+The arbitrator also awarded Mona Jr. termination severance and other post-termination compensation and benefits under his employment interest.
+The net amount due to Mona Jr. of \$0.3 million was paid to Mona Jr., net of applicable payroll taxes, during the three months ended September 30, 2022.
+Despite the Company's efforts to promptly pay the net amount awarded to Mona Jr., Mona Jr. filed a petition for confirmation of the arbitration award in the San Diego Superior Court case.
+On September 16, 2022, the court granted Mona Jr.'s petition to confirm the arbitration award.
+As of this date, no judgment has been entered on the arbitration award and the case remains pending.

 On November 5, 2021, Mona Jr. filed a complaint against the Company in Nevada state court seeking to recover federal and state taxes from the Company associated with the RSU release in 2019 - refer also to Note 12.
 Related Parties, for further information.
 On December 22, 2021, the Company filed a motion to dismiss the complaint.
-The motion to dismiss is fully briefed and is pending before the court.
+On September 12, 2022, the court denied the motion to dismiss the case.
+On November 3, 2022, the court ordered the case into arbitration.
 Management intends to vigorously defend the allegations.